-Board Committees: Legislative Action (Chair), Certification and Higher Education, Career and Technical Education (Chair)
+Board Committees: Certification and Higher Education

-Outside Membership: Professional Standards Board
+Outside Membership: Maine Charter School Commission, Professional Standards Board

 Victoria P. Kornfield is a resident of Bangor.
 Tori served four terms in the Maine House of Representatives, representing part of Bangor.
 She was the House chair of the Education and Cultural Affairs Committee for three of the four terms she served on the committee.
 A lifelong educator, she taught for 37 years, 30 of which were at Bangor High School.
 Tori has a master's degree in teaching and a certificate of advanced study in educational administration.
 She has traveled extensively, including a trip around the world by ship.
 She has been out with Maine game wardens to tag bears in their winter dens and on the red carpet at the Academy Awards.
 Tori feels extremely lucky to retire from a profession she loved and then to immediately begin a new career in the legislature which she found very interesting and stimulating.
 After being termed out of the legislature, she was appointed to the State Board of Education by Governor Mills.
-Tori has two daughters, four grandchildren and her late husband who was a professor at the University of Maine.
+Tori has two daughters and four grandchildren.
+Her late husband was a professor at the University of Maine.

 48 Madison Street